elFonTii/ebanking-json-server/README.md

 This project was bootstrapped using **yarn**, so to install dependencies run `$yarn install`
 ## dotenv / .env file
-The `.env` file only have one key called **PORT** its value will depend on which port do you want to initializate the app.
+The `.env` file only have one key called **PORT** its value will depend on which port do you want to initializate the app (numerical value)

-## Create files and folders

-The file explorer is accessible using the button in left corner of the navigation bar.
-You can create a new file by clicking the **New file** button in the file explorer.
-You can also create folders by clicking the **New folder** button.

 # Managing endpoints